microsoft/pybryt/demo/README.md

 # PyBryt Demo

-To run the demos install pybryt first
+To run the demos, first install PyBryt with `pip`:

 ```
 pip install pybryt
 ```

-and launch the index.ipynb in each of the directories under `demo` from Jupyter Notebook.
+and then launch the `index.ipynb` notebook in each of the directories under `demo` from Jupyter Notebook, which demonstrates the process of using PyBryt to assess student submissions.